denevell/iptables-book/iptables.rst

 It's telling us that our local computer, 10.40.0.109 in my case, is telling the ``ping`` program that the destionation port is unreachable.

-It's now a good idea to flush this rule, else we won't be able to access Wikipedia anymore.
+It's now a good idea to delete this rule, else we won't be able to access Wikipedia anymore.